 How The Steelcase Series 2 Stacks Up.

 The Series 2 office chair is in a difficult position.
-While technically a budget office chair in the Steelcase lineup, it’s still quite expensive, at $1,100.
+While technically a budget office chair in the Steelcase lineup, it’s still quite expensive, at $1,213.

-Build Quality & Warranty4.5/5
+Build Quality & Warranty | 4.5/5 |

 My Verdict On The Steelcase Series 2 Office Chair.

-The relatively firm seat cushion is OK for petite people, but suboptimal for folks like me who weigh over 95kg.
+The relatively firm seat cushion is OK for petite people, but suboptimal for folks like me, who weigh over 95kg.

-I wouldn’t buy this chair because I’m heavy and work long hours.
-But it’s a good option for petite folks, people who spend less than 6 hours per day sitting and don’t recline a lot.
+But it’s a perfect tasking chair for petite folks, people who spend less than 7 hours per day sitting and don’t recline a lot.

-Think of it as a high-performance, attractive task chair for smaller people, with great build quality and outstanding warranty.
+Think of it as a high-performance, attractive task chair for smaller people, with great build quality and an outstanding warranty.

 Steven

-• Luke Monaghan says:
+Luke Monaghan says:

 I have to disagree with this sentence: “It’s probably the firmest seat of all Steelcase office chairs on the market; if you prefer a softer seating experience because you get a sore butt, you’re better off looking elsewhere (a mesh chair like the ErgoTune Supreme is a good option).”